-WHY GO: Talbot County and its largest town, Easton MD, lie on the Eastern Shore of Chesapeake Bay.
+WHY GO: Talbot County, with its largest town, Easton MD, sits on the Eastern Shore of Chesapeake Bay.
 The area has been a farming region since time immemorial it seems, with 100,000 acres of land cultivated by up to 11th generation families.

 But lately, prosperous DC, Baltimore and even NY area retirees have been moving in, seeking peace and quiet, spellbinding sunsets, and neighbors, like them, who have a fondness for fine locally sourced dining, unique shops, and the arts.
 The County also includes St. Michaels and Oxford, two MD towns already covered by the Mavens.
 Read on for more to do in this lovely Chesapeake province.

 Things to Do in Easton MD and Greater Talbot County

 Though small, this museum is a vital community institution, with exhibits ranging from Art Academy member’s work to world-renowned artists’ shows.
 Considered a Regional Art Museum, the Academy is “dedicated to bringing great art to the Eastern Shore.”